 Program topics will include; WTR theory; systems thinking, deep time, the spiral, deep ecology, The Great Turning, confronting and exploring together current social, environmental, political, racial, and spiritual crises as well as facilitating WTR practices; workshop design; principles of inclusive, respectful facilitation; group process; awareness of power, privilege, and systemic white domination and racism, as well as “best practices” for counteracting that social conditioning.
 We will also explore what it means to be living the Great Turning: exploration of how each of us makes the Great Turning real in our personal, spiritual, and community lives.

-The 2020 Foundation Program of the FDP will begin in March 2020 with the introductory webinar and then we will send out February prep work to all members of our learning community; this will be readings and videos to read and watch before our first webinar.
+The 2021-22 Foundation Program of the FDP will begin in September 2021 with the introductory webinar and end with a closing webinar on March 12,2022.
 There will be at least 2 - 3 hours of homework per month as well as requirements for individual practices, meetings with a study circle and with an ally in the Work between webinars.

 Learn more and become part of the Work That Reconnects Network.